paperclip-rs/paperclip/book/actix-plugin.md

 Similarly, if we were to use other extractors like `web::Query<T>`, `web::Form<T>` or `web::Path`, the plugin will emit the corresponding specification as expected.

-#### Known Limitations
+#### Known limitations

+- **Enums:** OpenAPI (v2) itself supports using simple enums (i.e., with unit variants), but Rust and serde has support for variants with fields and tuples.
+I still haven't looked deep enough either to argue that this cannot be done in OpenAPI or find an elegant way to represent this in OpenAPI.
+- **Functions returning abstractions:** The plugin has no way to obtain any useful information from functions returning abstractions such as `HttpResponse`, `impl Responder` or containers such as `Result<T, E>` containing those abstractions.
+So, the plugin silently ignores these types, which results in an empty value in your hosted specification.

+#### Missing features

-At the time of this writing, this plugin didn't support a number of OpenAPI features:
+At the time of this writing, this plugin didn't support a few OpenAPI v2 features:

 Affected entity | Missing feature(s)
 --------------- | ---------------